hubtype/botonic/doc-botonic/docs/create-convapp.md

 Just after greeting the user, let's say that the bot lets the user choose one option among pizza or pasta.

-1. Go back to the `welcome.js` file and import the `Reply` component.
+1. Go back to the `welcome.js` file and import also the `Reply` component.

    ```javascript
    import { Text, Reply } from '@botonic/react'
    ```

-1. In the render method you were previously using in `welcome.js` , add the replies.
+1. In the render method you were previously using in `welcome.js` , add the replies with `pizza` and `pasta` as options.

    **Your final `welcome.js` should look like this:**